-Sometimes, writing goals and Objectives is a painful and time-consuming process.
+Writing goals and Objectives can be a painful and time-consuming process, which makes it especially important to know the best practices already from the start.
 How do you decide what are the right goals for you?
-How do you make sure everyone in your team understands your Objectives and plans accordingly?
-Luckily, there is quite a bit you can do to make sure your goal setting process is quick and efficient.
+How do you make sure everyone in your team understands your objectives and plans accordingly?
+Luckily, there is quite a bit you can do to make goals and objectives quick and efficient.

 Tips and tricks for writing goals and Objectives.

 Here are some tips and tricks I have used over the years.
 If they help you as well as they have helped me, then I have done my job.

 Always write down your goals.